SuperOfficeDocs/superoffice-docs/user-guide/en/diary/phone-call/preferences.md

 ## Preferences

-If you have installed IP phone, Skype or Facetime, you can make phone calls from SuperOffice CRM.
+If IP phone, Skype or Facetime is installed, you can make phone calls from SuperOffice CRM.
 The **Phone-link format** preference must be set correctly, either in **Preferences** > **Default values** or in SuperOffice Settings and maintenance.
 In SuperOffice Settings and maintenance the phone preferences can be set for individual users, user groups or system-wide.

 ### Available parameters